 paid in full or in monthly installments.
 All monthly payments are to be

 paid in equal installments regardless of the number of lessons in a

 month or the number of lessons a student attends.
 Tuition is due the 1st

 of every month.
 Payments will be considered late if received after the

 7th of the month and a $15 late fee will apply.
 At

-equal to one month’s tuition plus late fee or a credit card number.
+one lesson plus late fee for private lessons or a credit card number.
 If

 an account has not been made up-to-date by the last day of the month,